etigui/docker/README.md

 ## Install docker (debian 9)
 If you don't have docker already installed on your computer, you can follow [this procedure](/INSTALL.md)

+## Docker commands
+If you are not used to type docker commande, [here a bunch of exemple](/COMMAND.md)